Skip to content

 Installation

-This guide covers all methods for installing Uni, from building from source to using pre-built binaries.
+This guide covers all methods for installing Uni.

 System Requirements